 The Issuer accepts responsibility for the information contained in this Base Prospectus and the Final Terms for each Tranche of Notes issued under the Programme.
-To the best of the knowledge of the Issuer (having taken all reasonable care to ensure that this is the case) the information contained in this Base Prospectus is in accordance with the facts and does not omit anything likely to affect its import.
+To the best of the knowledge of the Issuer, the information contained in this Base Prospectus is in accordance with the facts and does not omit anything likely to affect its import.

 Where information has been sourced from a third party, the Issuer confirms that this information has been accurately reproduced and that, as far as the Issuer is aware and is able to ascertain from information published by that third party, no facts have been omitted which would render the reproduced information inaccurate or misleading.
+The source of third party information is identified where used.